 It was recognized as the first cultural interactive museum that showcased different cultures and tribes in the Philippines.
 A Lakbay Museo admission ticket brings you on an unforgettable journey through the island via displays and activities that catch the essence of Filipino society as a whole.

 Art in Island, one of the world's largest animated 3D art museums, enables visitors to take beautiful photos with wall-to-floor sculptures.
 The employees can take your image as you give your best poses in each of the 12 areas.

-The Mind Museum is ideal for children and children at the core, with more than 250 educational displays displayed in five interconnected tales of Atom, Earth, Life, the Universe, and Technology.
+Find out how science works in our everyday life with a trip to The Mind Museum.
+The Mind Museum is ideal for children and children at heart, with more than 250 educational displays displayed in five interconnected tales of Atom, Earth, Life, the Universe, and Technology.

 Photo by the Univesity of Santo Tomas

 This is the Philippines' third-largest lake.
-The Taal Volcano, one of the smallest active volcanoes in the globe, is inside it.
+Taal Volcano, one of the smallest active volcanoes in the globe, is inside it.
 Make sure to enjoy and take photos of this fantastic destination.